 Sensei Jones studied under various Japanese Sensei’s although the main influence on his Aikido style are Tohei Sensei, Chiba Sensei and Tamura Sensei.
 Incorporating the traditional Aikido with the modern concept of Ki training making the style relaxed, flowing and dynamic.

 The Society prides itself on its non political, non commercial approach to teaching friendliness and harmony on and off the tatami.
 The aim of the Society is to make Aikido Available for the public to help them in their daily life.

 Investigating the meaning of Shin Gi Tai reveals it’s great importance to Morihei Ueshiba as well as to the Sumo fraternity.
 O’Sensei (Morihei Ueshiba) used to believe in Kotodama, literally word-spirit or the power of sound and words.
 He used to repeat the words Maru, Sankaku, Hikaku, meaning circle, triangle and square during practice, three words expressing an image and producing an energy.
 The three signs are symbolic of the breathing exercise in Koto Kotodama study and represent Shin Gi Tai.
 The layout of the Aiki Shrine is based on Koto Kotodama principles.

 “When the triangle, the circle and the square become one, it moves in spherical rotation together with the flow of Ki and the Aikido of Sumi Kiri appears”.
 ‘Sumi Kiri means clarity or unity of the mind and body.
 Aikido comes in many different disguises; hard, soft, spiritual, physical, fitness (mentally and physically)…..
 Aikido is for everyone.

-The Shin Gi Tai Aikido Society is now the third largest organisation within the BAB, with just over 700 members.
+The Shin Gi Tai Aikido Society is now one of the largest organisation within the BAB.
 Sensei Jones conducts many courses throughout the year, either for the Shin Gi Tai, or with other Aikido bodies.